msatmsft/event-hub-replay/src/readme.md

 # Send and Replay events to Azure Event Hubs in .NET Core

 This sample shows how to write a .NET Core console application that sends a set of events to an event hub as well as replay events from Event Hub Capture.
 You can run the solution as-is, replacing the `EhConnectionString` and `EhEntityPath` strings with your event hub values.
-The sample is also [available as a tutorial](https://docs.microsoft.com/azure/event-hubs/event-hubs-dotnet-standard-getstarted-send).

 ## Prerequisites